-Many people understand the role that good sleep plays in their wellbeing and are willing to splurge on a mattress that will facilitate quality sleep.
-In fact, over 90% of people believe that sleep quality depends on the quality of the bed.
+Many people understand good sleep’s role in their well-being and are willing to splurge on a mattress that will facilitate quality sleep.
+Over 90% of people believe that sleep quality depends on bed quality.

-A mattress that is too stiff, too soft, uncomfortable or not supportive will ruin your sleep and negatively impact your health.
+A mattress that is too stiff, soft, uncomfortable or unsupportive will ruin your sleep and negatively impact your health.

 The short-term effects include headaches and drowsiness after you wake in the morning.
 A bad mattress, when used for a long time, can also have serious long-term health complications such as spine problems, allergies, and more.
 Here are ways your mattress can ruin your health.

 Your Mattress, if Not Supportive Enough, Can Cause Severe Back Pain